Maha-Magdy/Database-Practise/README.md

 ### Setup

--To clone this repo run this code on a terminal window:
+- To clone this repo run this code on a terminal window:

 git clone https://github.com/Maha-Magdy/Database-Practise

 ### Usage

--In the project folder, there is a file that represents each tutorial with its name.
+- In the project folder, there is a file that represents each tutorial with its name.

 ## Author